eri24816/topicsync-client/README.md

 ## Run Test App

-1. Start a chatroom server at localhost:8765
+1. Start a topicsync server at localhost:8765

 2. Run `npm run testapp`

 3. Go to localhost:9000 with a web browser

-4. In the developer console, you can access chatroom via the identifier `chatroom`
+4. In the developer console, you can access topicsync via the identifier `topicsync`

 5. Run this:
 ```
-my_name = chatroom.addTopic('my_name','string')
+my_name = topicsync.addTopic('my_name','string')
 my_name.Set('<name>')
 ```